Superhero fiction: Prototypes

 Outside the American comics industry, superpowered, costumed superheroes, such as Ōgon Bat (1931) and the Prince of Gamma (ガンマ王子) (early 1930s), were visualized in painted panels used by kamishibai oral storytellers in Japan.
 They both anticipated elements of Superman and Batman.
 Prince of Gamma, for example, had an extraterrestrial origin story and a secret identity (his alter ego was a street urchin), much like Superman.
-An earlier example from Japan is Sarutobi Sasuke, a superhero ninja from children's novels in the 1910s.
+An earlier example from Japan is Sarutobi Sasuke, a superhero ninja from Japanese the Japanese folklore and children's novels in the 1910s.
 By 1914, his abilities included superhuman strength, chanting incantations, appearing and disappearing, jumping to the top of the highest trees, riding on clouds, conjuring the elements (water, fire and wind), and transforming into other people or animals.